PRahul29/JAVA-PASSWORD/README.md

 lowercase letters, numbers, symbols).

-It handle and display appropriate error messages for invalid inputs, such as a length less than 1 or no character types selected.
+It handle and display appropriate error messages for invalid inputs, such as a length less than or equal to 1 or no character types selected.

 Generated passwords are strong and meet common security guidelines (e.g., a minimum length, inclusion of